pauliuuso/snippets/README.md

 You may need to add ``UniformTypeIdentifiers.framework`` to Unity-Iphone -> (General tab) Frameworks, Libraries, Embedded content (and maybe libswiftUniformTypeIdentifiers.tbd)

+You also need to set these linked frameworks as "optional" in Build Phases -> Link Binary With Libraries

 __________________________________________________________________

 If you get error "StackConsentManager.h file not found unity"